11 Best Sources Of Iron Rich Foods For teens

 What Are The Iron Rich Foods For Teens?

-Here is a list of iron rich foods for teenagers, that you should include in their diet on a regular basis (3):
+Here is a list of iron-rich foods that you should include in the diet for teenage girls and boys on a regular basis (3):

 • Green vegetables like spinach, green pepper, broccoli stalk, potato